elidoesexploits/NIT-Client/README.md

 <h5>1.
 Open the .html client as raw.
 2. Once all the text has loaded, right click (or CTRL S).
 3. Click "Save As".
-4. Rename the file to what you want, **BUT DO NOT DELETE THE .html**
+4. Rename the file to what you want, <bold>BUT DO NOT DELETE THE .html<bold>.
 5. Open the file once its finished downloading and enjoy!
 </h5>